Skip to content

 4. Run the defragmentation process:

-• Follow the instructions provided by your chosen software
+• Follow the instructions provided by your chosen software carefully

 Remember, defragmentation should only be performed on Macs with HDDs, never on SSDs.

-Alternatives to Defragmentation for Mac Optimization
+#What Are Better Alternatives to Defragmentation for Mac Optimization?

 Instead of defragmentation, consider these methods to optimize your Mac’s performance: